-- 17.1.1 IUCN reserves the right to terminate this Agreement in whole or in part, upon written notice with immediate effect in the event that the Grantee: - i. has falsified or provided inaccurate, incomplete or misleading information in any documentation provided to IUCN, including in any proposal or any due diligence documents IUCN requested; - ii. defaults in carrying out any of its obligations under this Agreement including but not limited to the delivery of Tasks and Deliverables in accordance with article 3; - iii. has engaged in illegal acts, including, without limitation fraudulent or corrupt actions as defined in Code of Conduct and Professional Ethics for the Secretariat and IUCN's Anti-fraud Policy (hereafter referred to as a "Fraud"); - iv. enters into liquidation or dissolution other than for the purpose of an amalgamation or reconstruction; or
+- 17.1.1 IUCN reserves the right to terminate this Agreement in whole or in part, upon written notice with immediate effect in the event that the Grantee: - i. has falsified or provided inaccurate, incomplete or misleading information in any documentation provided to IUCN, including in any proposal or any due diligence documents IUCN requested; - ii. defaults in carrying out any of its obligations under this Agreement including but not limited to the delivery of Tasks and Deliverables in accordance with article 3; - iii. has engaged in illegal acts, including, without limitation fraudulent or corrupt actions as defined in Code of Conduct and Professional Ethics for the Secretariat and IUCN's Anti-fraud Policy (hereafter referred to as a "Fraud"); - iv. has not satisfactorily accounted for the use of the Grant - v. has, after having been granted an extended deadline, failed to provide the agreed reports - vi. enters into liquidation or dissolution other than for the purpose of an amalgamation or reconstruction; or

-- v. ceases to carry on business, has a receiver or administrator appointed over all or any part of its assets or undertaking, enters into any composition or arrangement with its creditors or takes or suffers any similar action in consequence of a debt or other liability, or undergoes any process analogous to the foregoing in any jurisdiction throughout the world - 17.1.2 If it is determined that the Grantee has committed Fraud in competing for or in the performance of this Agreement, all expenditures incurred under this Agreement shall be undue and the Grantee shall promptly reimburse IUCN for all expenditures incurred in the performance of this Agreement.
+- v. ceases to carry on business, has a receiver or administrator appointed over all or any part of its assets or undertaking, enters into any composition or arrangement with its creditors or takes or suffers any similar action in consequence of a debt or other liability, or undergoes any process analogous to the foregoing in any jurisdiction throughout the world - 17.1.2 If it is determined that the Grantee has committed Financial irregularities, fraud, grave professional misconduct or illegal activity in competing for or in the performance of this Agreement, all expenditures incurred under this Agreement shall be undue and the Grantee shall promptly reimburse IUCN for all expenditures incurred in the performance of this Agreement.